converged-computing/performance-study/experiments/aws/eks/cpu/README.md

 time eksctl delete cluster --config-file ./eks-config.yaml --wait
 ```

-Deletion time is 8minutes 46 seconds

-**IMPORTANT** AWS has a bug that it won't delete, ever, unless you force delete all pods.
+**IMPORTANT** AWS sometimes has a bug that it won't delete, ever, unless you force delete all pods.
 It will say:

 ```
 2024-05-25 14:52:56 [!]
 1 pods are unevictable from node ip-192-168-19-163.us-east-2.compute.internal